petros-d/docs/cloud/secrets-backend.md

 2. Add the [Secret Manager Secret Accessor](https://cloud.google.com/secret-manager/docs/access-control) role to the service account.
 3. Create and download a [JSON service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) for the service account.

-### Step 2: Test Your Secrets Backend in a Local Environment
+### Step 2: Test Secret Manager in a Local Airflow Environment

 1. In your Astronomer project folder, set the following environment variables in your `.env` file, making sure to paste your entire JSON service account key in place of `<your-key-file>`: